JetBrains/teamcity-documentation/topics/jetbrains-dotcover.md

 <td>

 Leave this field blank to use the default dotCover.
-The [bundled version](#Bundled+dotCover+Versions) is set as default prior to TeamCity 2017.1; after this version you can mark any of the [additionally installed](installing-agent-tools.md) versions as default.
+The [bundled version](#Bundled+dotCover+Versions) is set as default prior to TeamCity 2017.1; after this version, you can mark any of the [additionally installed](installing-agent-tools.md) versions as default.
 Alternatively, specify the path to the dotCover installed on a build agent.

 </td></tr><tr>